Yama Sushi Marketplace assorted sushi and sashimi

 • price 2 of 4

-California-meets-Mediterranean go-to Kismet operates a casual rotisserie just down the block, and it's just as charming and modern as its counterpart.
+Seasonally inspired Middle Eastern restaurant Kismet operates a casual rotisserie mini-chain with locations in Los Feliz, Studio City and Culver City, and it’s just as delicious as its more upscale counterpart.
 One of the best aspects?
-The full menu at Kismet Rotisserie is built to travel, be it via delivery service or your own car, so it holds up well and, as with any rotisserie worth its weight in chicken, it's scalable.
-Succulent, slow-roasted chicken rubbed with what feels like half of a spice rack is tender and beyond flavorful, and the salads, hummus and sides like schmaltz potatoes or yogurt-and-fennel cabbage match the chicken's care and intricacies.
+The full menu at Kismet Rotisserie is built to travel, be it via delivery service or your own car, so it holds up well and, as with any rotisserie worth its weight in chicken, it’s scalable.
+Succulent, slow-roasted chicken rubbed with what feels like half of a spice rack is tender and beyond flavorful, and the salads, hummus and sides like schmaltzy potatoes or yogurt-and-fennel cabbage match the chicken's care and intricacies.

 • Filipino